 The Greek philosopher Aristotle never accepted the concept of division by zero.
 He found too many paradoxes with it.
 I could explain the problems he ran into with it, but it's beyond the scope of this article.

 Suffice it to say that we interpret division by zero as infinity.
 Zero can go into anything an infinite number of times.

 The ancient Greeks were aware of the concept of zero.
 After all, they knew when they had no stones.

 And the Egyptians, well, they eventually acquired the use of the number zero from the Babylonians.2

 Quantum physics already shows us how a particle can go from existence to nonexistence and back again.
 That is quantum fluctuation.

 It may actually be moving through time, so once it is no longer in the present, we no longer see it.
 We might consider it to have become "nothing" or "void" of existence.

-One is the Big Bang, which works on the theory that all matter (and therefore its energy equivalent) was compressed into a single black hole.
+- One theory is the Big Bang, which indicates that all matter (and its energy equivalent) was compressed into a single black hole.
 That compression is possible because the universe is mostly empty between all particles.

-Edward Tyron, an American scientist and a professor of physics at Hunter College in New York City, had a different theory.
+- Another theory was proposed by Edward Tyron, an American scientist and a professor of physics at Hunter College in New York City.
 In 1973, he proposed the idea of a zero-energy universe that emerged from a vacuum of energy.
 That is to say, it emerged from nothing—where all the positive energy of mass is balanced by the negative energy of gravitation.3

 Nothingness Explained With Quantum Physics and String Theory